met4citizen/Hypergraph/README.md

 https://met4citizen.github.io/Hypergraph/

-A *hypergraph* is a generalization of a graph in which an edge (called *hyperedge*) can join any number of *nodes*.
-In a *hypergraph rewriting system* some initial hypergraph is transformed incrementally by following some abstract *rewriting rule*.
-In these *updating events* subhypergraphs with particular canonical form are replaced with other subhypergraphs with different canonical form.
+A *hypergraph* is a generalization of a regular graph in which an edge (called *hyperedge*) can join any number of *nodes*.
+In a *hypergraph rewriting system* some initial hypergraph is transformed incrementally by making a series of *updating events* that follow some abstract *rewriting rule*.
+That is, following the rule, subhypergraphs with particular canonical form are replaced with other subhypergraphs with different canonical form.

 For more information about hypergraph rewriting systems and their potential to represent fundamental physics visit [The Wolfram Physics Project](https://www.wolframphysics.org)